citerana/writings/planet-kaggle-blog.md

 However, after conducting a series of experiments using TIFF data we discovered that the results often drastically underperformed the same models using JPEG data.
 This bizarre behavior was likely the result of a couple factors.

-1. Alignment

-2. Blatantly Different Images
+First, there were differences in alignment between the TIFF and JPEG version of the same chip.
+When the chips were first created from the large satellite scenes, a portion of the chips were slightly misaligned between the two file versions.
+This misalignment didn't generally impact the correctness of the provided ground truth label but in rare cases, would render a label incorrect for one version of the chip.
+For example, cropping the leftmost 10% of an image might remove a river from the chip and therefore make the truth label of water incorrect for that chip.

+Secondly, a small portion of the TIFF and JPEG chips were blatantly disimilar.

 ![Example tagging](imgs/broken.jpg)
-<p align="center">source: <a href="https://www.kaggle.com/c/planet-understanding-the-amazon-from-space/discussion/33375">Heng CherKeng</a></p>
+<p align="center">source: <a href="https://www.kaggle.com/c/planet-understanding-the-amazon-from-space/discussion/32453">Heng CherKeng</a></p>

-The resulting noise proved to be a major challenge in producing accurate results with even our most complex models using either TIFF or JPEG files.
+The left hand column displays the JPEG chip, while the right hand columns display the TIFF chip under two different visualizations.
+In each case, the tags indicate the chip has, among others, the `road` tag.
+We can clearly see that in the TIFF chips were taken at some other time or location and clearly do not have a road within the image.
+If we teach a model that a image which does not have a road should be labeled road, this is a problem.

+In almost all these cases, the chip that had the incorrect label was the TIFF chip.
+Our suspicion is that the crowd sourced labelers were by and large generating tags using only the JPEG chips.
+While the labelers were likely given both file versions for the chips, viewing the JPEG version of the chips is easier.
+The TIFF images required some normalization to make it visible to the human eye.
+As an unfortunate result, any discrepancies between the file versions favored the JPEG chips.
+Although the exact extent of misconfigured labels between the file types is unclear, dozens of such conflicts were easily spotted throughout the dataset.
+The resulting noise proved to be a major challenge in producing accurate results with even our most complex models using either TIFF files.

+### Discussion

+Kaggle competitions are often won by very slim margins.
+In the case of the Amazon rainforest data, we spent a significant amount of development time trialing different methods of preprocessing and postprocessing the images.

+Nature of kaggle competitions, improving results against private leaderboard means not overfitting/aka generalization results through creating many models, identifying accurate but disjoint predictions and then averaging these results together.

+Many techniques that we implemented in Raster Vision and trialed did not increase our accuracy on the Amazon dataset.
+Sometimes it takes a very clever idea or breakthrough to push the accuracy of a predictive model past all its competitors.
+In this particular Kaggle competition, vanilla machine learning solutions were the best performing.
 -creating separate networks for softmax versus sigmoid, one hot labeling -boosting presence of rarer labels

--identifying best optimizer:
-	-sgd?
-Adam? cyclic?
-Yellowfin?
-	- is hand tuning worth

-Kaggle competitions are often won by very slim margins.
-In the case of the Amazon rainforest data, we spent a significant amount of development time trialing different methods of preprocessing and postprocessing the images .

-Beating random predictor

-### Discussion

 -f2 score didn't incentivize the right behavior
--some competitions are won by clever ideas but simple, vanilla was just the best -5 points of we tried this method --> and this was the score relationship
-		- create a graphic describing this

 ### Future Work

 The open-source project repository for Raster Vision can be found [here](https://github.com/azavea/raster-vision/).

-Nature of kaggle competitions, improving results against private leaderboard means not overfitting/aka generalization results through creating many models, identifying accurate but disjoint predictions and then averaging these results together.
+Our current work Raster Vision is developing and improving accurate and scalable object detection, with a special focus on aerial and satellite imagery.